When working from home and beyond, choosing the best laptop for remote work will ensure that you can remain productive both at home and on the road.

 - Battery life: 10 hours

 While HP Pavillion 15 makes a wide range of laptops to suit every budget and taste, the no-nonsense Notebook series is your best bet for low-cost computing.
+Boasting an incredible 10 hours of battery life, you can easily take this one on the road.
 This latest 2021 model has a respectable dual-core processor, 8GB of RAM, and a zippy SSD to load files without long wait times.

 Acer Swift 3